-Although these methods boost mathematical reasoning performance in smaller models, they still struggle with arithmetic computations.
-In many cases, models generate the correct reasoning steps but arrive at incorrect final answers due to numerical computation errors (Figures~\ref{fig:arith_error_example} and \ref{fig:gsm8k_arith_perf}).
-Some approaches address this issue by integrating external tools \citep{cobbe2021training, schick2023toolformer} or using programs \citep{pmlr-v202-gao23f, chen2023program, ye_satlm_2023}.
-In this work, we explore whether model performance can be improved by directly mitigating these errors without relying on external tools.
-Previous research has investigated ways to enhance arithmetic skills in Transformer-based models \citep{liu2023goat, mcleish2024transformers}, but the effective transfer of these skills to downstream tasks like mathematical reasoning remains largely unexplored.
-To bridge this gap, we focus on how improving arithmetic skills strengthens a model's mathematical reasoning abilities.
+Although these methods boost mathematical reasoning performance in smaller models, the models may still struggle with arithmetic computations.
+In many cases, models generate the correct reasoning steps but arrive at an incorrect final answer due to numerical computation errors.
+See Figure~\ref{fig:arith_error_example} for an example.
+Some approaches address this issue by integrating external tools \citep{cobbe2021training, schick2023toolformer} or utilizing programs \citep{pmlr-v202-gao23f, chen2023program, ye_satlm_2023} to delegate these computations to external systems such as calculators.
+In this work, we explore whether the model performance can be improved by directly mitigating these errors without relying on external tools.
+Previous research has investigated ways to enhance arithmetic skills in Transformer-based models \citep{mcleish2024transformers, liu2023goat, yang2023gpt}.
+But the effective transfer of these skills to downstream tasks, such as mathematical reasoning, remains largely unexplored.
+To bridge this gap, we examine how improving arithmetic skills strengthens a model's mathematical reasoning.

-In this work, we utilize a programmatically generated arithmetic dataset to enhance mathematical reasoning abilities in small-frame models.
-We investigate two approaches for incorporating this dataset -- (1) intermediate fine-tuning, where a model is fine-tuned on the arithmetic dataset before being trained on a reasoning dataset, and (2) integrating the arithmetic dataset into the instruction-tuning mixture.
-The first approach is inspired by transfer learning, as prior research has shown that fine-tuning a model on a related dataset before training it on the target task can significantly improve its performance \citep{vu-etal-2020-exploring, phang2018sentence, pruksachatkun2020intermediate}.
+In this work, we use a synthetic arithmetic dataset generated programmatically to enhance mathematical reasoning in small-frame models.
+We investigate two approaches for incorporating this dataset: (1) intermediate fine-tuning, in which a model is fine-tuned on the arithmetic dataset before training it on a reasoning dataset, and (2) integrating the arithmetic dataset into an instruction-tuning mixture.
+The first approach is inspired by transfer learning, as prior research shows that fine-tuning a model on a related dataset before training it on the target task can significantly improve its performance \citep{phang2018sentence, vu-etal-2020-exploring, pruksachatkun2020intermediate}.
 The second approach aligns with post-training techniques to refine pre-trained models by exposing them to diverse tasks, helping them acquire new skills and adapt better to various downstream tasks \citep{wei2021finetuned, chung2024scaling, lambert2024t}.